|

 One common area of tension is different perceptions of time.
 A pastor who developed a ministry to a particular people group said, "I had to learn that when they said, 'We'll come to see you Tuesday,' it could mean any Tuesday."

-I had a friend from Haiti who explained to me that in his culture, if a meeting was announced for 3:00, people might begin arriving around 4:00, and the meeting itself would probably not begin until 5:00 or later.
-I couldn't understand this and asked him why they did it this way.
-He replied, "In our culture, the most important people come late.
+An American had a friend from Haiti who explained that in his culture, if a meeting was announced for 3:00, people might begin arriving around 4:00, and the meeting itself would probably not begin until 5:00 or later.
+The American couldn't understand this and asked him why they did it this way.
+The Haitian man explained, "In our culture, the most important people come late.
 It is a mark of status if people are willing to wait for you."

 In many cultures, relationships are more important than time.
 People don't mind waiting.
 We might not think this way, but knowing that our friends do can help us avoid frustration at our differences.